Detroit Medical Center

 - 5.7.2 Trainees on J1 visa are provided supplemental coverage through a separate policy to meet Homeland Security requirements;

 - 5.7.3 Life Insurance.
 The Trainee is covered with life insurance.
-The Trainee’s spouse and children are not covered.
+The Trainee’s spouse and children coverage may be available for an additional cost to the trainee.
 (See Benefits Guide);

 - 5.7.5 Workers’ Compensation;